 Developed in New England in the 19th century, this common breed is a favourite of most keepers of mixed chicken flocks and certainly is one of ours.
 These friendly birds forage well, are very robust and cold hardy and are consistent layers throughout the year.

 Developed in the UK in the early 19th century and uncommon in Canada, our curious hens are perhaps the friendliest of our birds and the first to greet us when we head to the barn.
 They are very cold hardy and robust and forage extremely well.

 Welsumer Egg colour: Dark, terracotta brown, often speckled

 This beautifully coloured, uncommon breed was developed in the Netherlands in the 20th century.
 It is very cold hardy and matures from very noisy and lively as a pullet to calm and friendly as an adult hen, still giving us the loudest “egg song” of the flock.
 Its dark, speckled eggs are a beautiful addition to the colour range we collect every day.

 (Gold Laced) Wyandotte Egg colour: medium brown

 Friendly, reliable layers, these large, beautiful birds are very cold hardy.
 They were developed in Wisconsin and New York in the 19th century and are commonly found in mixed flocks for their reliability and winter hardiness.

 We keep a small flock of Guinea Fowl to help us with gardening and tick control.
 Guinea Fowl are excellent free-ranging foragers, working as a group to patrol the garden for pests and the fields and woods for ticks.
-They let us and the chickens know when predators are around and when we have visitors arrive.
+They let us and the chickens know when predators are around and when visitors arrive.